AyisdraYsavrai/Curio-Organizer/README.md

                 This port has the same limits has the original.

         CurioRubber:
-                Using the CURIOS ALL [<pattern>], allows you to mass rub Use CRUB <pattern> to use.
-Will show a list of curios matching and give a button to click to start the rubbing.
+                Using CRUB <pattern> will show a list of curios matching via IG CURIOS ALL [<pattern>], and give a button to click to start the rubbing.

 Mapping Miniwindow: